 Once your business is listed and the physical location or service area confirmed, these local search listings become another way local searchers can find you online.

 Let’s do a quick recap.
-What do you think a result for a search on “bike shop in the town where you live” would include?
+What do you think a result for a search on “hardware shop in the town where you live” would include?

-If you said “a list of shops in your town that sell bicycles,” you’d be correct.
+If you said “a list of shops in your town that sell hardware” you’d be correct.